lucasconsult/block-google-ads-transfer/README.md

 ### Block Info and Requirements

 This Block is modeled on the schema brought in by Google [BigQuery Transfer Service for Google Ads](https://cloud.google.com/bigquery-transfer/docs/adwords-transfer).
+This block does not cover every table in the Google Ads schema, it’s designed to help you begin modeling complex structure of the BigQuery data transfer for Google Ads.

 The schema documentation for Google Ads can be found in [Google's docs](https://developers.google.com/ads/api/docs/appendix/reports/).
 This block was developed with [Google Ads API v201809](https://developers.google.com/adwords/api/docs/appendix/reports/all-reports)

 ### Google Ads Raw Data Structure

 * **Entity Tables and Stats Tables** - There are several primary entities included in the Google Ads data set, such as ad, ad group, campaign, customer, keyword, etc..
 Each of these tables has a corresponding _Stats_ table, which includes all the various metrics for that entity.
 For example, the _campaign_ entity table contains attributes for each campaign, such as the campaign name and campaign status.
-The corresponding stats table - "Campaign Basic Stats" contains metrics such as impressions, clicks, and conversions.
+The corresponding stats table - _Campaign Basic Stats_ contains metrics such as impressions, clicks, and conversions.
+This [blog post](https://www.bounteous.com/insights/2019/08/21/navigating-google-ad-data-transfer-bigquery/) does a good job of explaining some of the main concepts.

 * **Snapshots** - Google Ads tables keep records over time by snapshotting all data at the end of each day.
 The following day, a new snapshot is taken, and appended to the table.
 There are two columns on each table: '_DATA_DATE' and '_LATEST_DATE'. '_DATA_DATE' tells you the day the data was recorded, while '_LATEST_DATE' is a **mutable** field that tells you the most recent date a snapshot was taken.
 Querying the table using '_DATA_DATE' = '_LATEST_DATE' in the 'WHERE' clause would give you only the data for the latest day.